-Cost of Attendance for financial aid purposes (COA) - Expected Family Contribution (EFC) – Scholarships & Other Resources = Need for Aid
+Cost of Attendance for financial aid purposes (COA) minus (-) Expected Family Contribution (EFC) minus (-) Scholarships & Other Resources = Need for Aid

-Financial aid is awarded on the basis of financial need with the exception of the Direct Unsubsidized Loan, Parent PLUS Loan, Graduate PLUS Loan and private loan programs.
-Scholarships are awarded based on a variety of criteria, such as academic merit, financial need, leadership, service, etc.
+Financial aid is offered on the basis of financial need with the exception of the Direct Unsubsidized Loan, Parent PLUS Loan, Graduate PLUS Loan, and private loan programs.
+Institutional scholarships and grants may be offered based on a variety of criteria, such as academic merit, financial need, leadership, service, etc.

 Cost of Attendance (COA) is sometimes referred to as a student budget.
 It represents a reasonable estimate of the cost of attending the University for a full academic year, including: